chaycarnell/react-native-starter/README.md

 A basic React Native boilerplate bundled with a few packages and utilities to improve developer experience.

+## Setup:

+Current version of this template should be used with:

+- NPM v6.9.0
+- Node v12.6

+This does make a difference!

 ## Usage:

 This boilerplate has been built using: